 Upon request to their immediate supervisor, records shall be readily available for employees to determine their number of hours worked, rate of pay, sick leave accrued and vacation accrued.

-13.11 Staff Meetings.
 Staff meetings normally will take place on a regular basis.
 Minutes will be shared with staff.
 All employees required to attend these meetings will do so on paid time.
-Employees will be provided at least two weeks notice of meetings that are pre-planned.
+Employees will be provided at least two weeks' notice of meetings that are pre-planned.

 For Airlift Northwest Registered Nurses attendance at mandatory staff meetings will be paid at straight time.
 Such attendance will not count toward the calculation of overtime.

-13.13 Staffing Practices.
-The Employer recognizes that implementing a joint labor/management partnership for determining staffing produces a better work environment that ensures that patients receive quality care and that there is recruitment and retention of registered nurses.
+The Employer and the Union recognize that implementing a joint labor/management partnership for determining staffing produces a more satisfying work environment that ensures that patients receive quality care and that there is recruitment and retention of registered nurses.
 The use of evidence-based nurse staffing can help achieve that outcome.

 RN and other patient care staffing levels for each department/ unit/clinic/work area, including overflow areas, shall be based on the acuity of the patients on the unit, the Hospital and the unit's census/volume, the skill of the personnel on the unit, and the magnitude/variety of the activities needed that shift, including but not limited to discharges, admissions, transfers, patient and family education/teaching, patient transports and use of restraints.